-- If no discriminatory impact has been identified in Stage One, the E&D Section will advise the Assessor that the EAA will proceed to Stage Four: Completion (see page 7 for guidance on Stage Four). - If a discriminatory impact has been identified, the EAA will need to proceed to Stage Two.
+- If no disproportionate or adverse impact has been identified in STAGE TWO, the E&D Section will advise the Assessor that the EAA will proceed to STAGE FIVE: Completion (see page 11 for guidance on STAGE FIVE). - If a disproportionate or adverse impact has been identified, the EAA will need to proceed to STAGE THREE.